Friday, 3 April 2026

 Genetics: Inheriting BRCA1, BRCA2, or Lynch syndrome mutations.

-Age: Most cases occur after menopause.
+Age: The risk increases with age; most cases occur after menopause.

 Surgery: Tubal ligation (getting your "tubes tied") or a hysterectomy.